 - Small worms

-After about two and a half months, the larvae will slowly begin transforming into sub-adults through a process known as metamorphosis, which prepares them for a life on land.
+After about 2.5 to 5 months, the larvae will slowly begin transforming into sub-adults through a process known as metamorphosis, which prepares them for a life on land.

 During this process, their gills shorten (and are eventually absorbed into the head), they develop lungs for breathing air, and their flat tail will thicken and become more rounded.